UBSec/UGCG-Guard/README.md

 # Illicit Online Image Promotion for UGCGs Moderation

-This repository provides the data and code for the paper [**Moderating Illicit Online Image Promotion for Unsafe User Generated Content Games Using Large Vision-Language Models**](https://arxiv.org/abs/2403.18957), accepted at the 33rd USENIX Security Symposium (USENIX) 2024.
+This repository provides the data and code for the paper [**Moderating Illicit Online Image Promotion for Unsafe User Generated Content Games Using Large Vision-Language Models**](https://arxiv.org/abs/2403.18957), accepted at the 33rd USENIX Security Symposium (USENIX Security) 2024.

 ## UGCG Image Dataset
 Please fill out the [consent form](ugcg_dataset_consent_form.docx) and send emails to access our data.
 In the meantime, please submit an application through [Hugging Face](https://huggingface.co/datasets/keyan96/unsafe-ugcg-images), we will grant you access to our data after reviewing your request.